Life at Sackler Institute of Graduate Biomedical Sciences

 We offer PhD candidates who are U.S. citizens or permanent residents the opportunity to apply for a low-interest loan, at 4 percent, to finance the purchase of a computer or offset the cost of living in New York City.
 For housing, the loan covers the cost of one month’s rent per semester.
 We decide to issue loans on the basis of fund availability and the student’s need.

 To request an application, email firstname.lastname@example.org.
-Loans are issued independent of other financial aid and are administered by both NYU’s graduate financial aid office and the Sackler Institute of Graduate Biomedical Sciences.
+Loans are issued independent of other financial support and are administered by both NYU’s graduate financial aid office and the Sackler Institute of Graduate Biomedical Sciences.
 You are eligible to defer repayment of a loan for up to two years after you graduate, at which time you are billed in monthly installments for two years.

 If you received external grant funding within the past year that covers most of your stipend, such as an individual training fellowship from the National Institutes of Health, we contribute $2,000 to your paycheck.
 If you receive more than one external grant, you are eligible for multiple grant incentive awards.